Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 The global management consulting firm Boston Consulting Group claims that Thais are the most brand-conscious and brand-loyal19 among Southeast Asian consumers.

 According to Deloitte’s Thailand Consumer Survey 2018, as cited by Austrade,4 Thais overwhelmingly prefer foreign brands across these categories:

 This preference holds true for households across all income levels—from those earning less than 18,000 baht a month (less than USD 600) to those earning more than 85,000 baht a month (more than USD 2600).
 The only exception is for clothing and footwear, as most households prefer local brands in this category.
 (The top income bracket, though, see an almost equal split in preference between foreign and local brands.)

-In ETDA’s Thailand Internet User Profile 2017 (link in Thai), 51 percent of consumers listed a fear of scams as their reason for not shopping online, according to Austrade.
-In fact, of the 2,000 complaints on average that the agency receives from consumers each month, half of them are fraudulent eCommerce cases.
+In ETDA’s Thailand Internet User Profile 2017 (link in Thai), 51 percent of consumers listed a fear of scams as their reason for not shopping online, according to Austrade.4 In fact, of the 2,000 complaints on average that the agency receives from consumers each month, half of them are fraudulent eCommerce cases.
 These include products that are different from what sellers promised, as well as items that never reach the buyer.

 Research firm Experian concedes that with increased online activity and digital convenience, the likelihood of fraud exposure rises.
-The firm found that around 19 percent of Thais have become fraud victims across the eCommerce and service segments.
+The firm found that around 19 percent of Thais have become fraud victims23 across the eCommerce and service segments.

 However, they also found that 51 percent of their Thai respondents were willing to share more data online if it meant increased protection from fraud.
 Thai online shoppers are also less likely to switch service providers in the event of fraud compared to more cautious consumers in Japan and Hong Kong.